deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 "...Sure."

-"There’s, uh... just one thing, yeah?"
+"There’s, uh...just one thing, yeah?"

 "What?"

-"I, uh... like to sing along."
+"I, uh...like to sing along."

 He blinked at her, then smiled.
 "I think." he said.
 “That this is going to work.”